 \section{Abstract}

-It is shown that under mild conditions a delay semigroup can be transformed into a (generalized) contraction semigroup by changing the inner product on the (Hilbert) state space into an equivalent inner product.
-Applications in the field of stability of (stochastic) differential equations with delay are given as example.
+Under mild conditions a delay semigroup can be transformed into a (generalized) contraction semigroup by modifying the inner product on the (Hilbert) state space into an equivalent inner product.
+Applications to stability of differential equations with delay and stochastic differential equations with delay are given as examples.